-Georgia set up and co-directs the DCN Lab.
+Georgia set up and directs the DCN Lab.
 Georgia’s research interests are in the area of Developmental Neuroscience and Developmental Psychopathology.
 More information on Georgia’s research can be found in Georgia’s staff profile

-Pamela co-directs the DCN Lab.
-Pamela is a Reader in Developmental Psychology and a world expert in childhood and adolescence loneliness.
+Pamela co-directed the DCN Lab during the years 2015-2017.
+Pamela is currently a collaborator and Professor of Psychology for Education at The University of Manchester.
+Pamela is a world expert in childhood and adolescence loneliness.
 More information on Pamela’s research can be found in Pamela’s staff profile.

 Kathryn is a Senior Lecturer in Developmental Psychology and an expert in emotional intelligence (EI).
 More information on Kathryn’s research can be found in Kathryn’s staff profile.